 - Understand a cyber attacker's attack behavior and motives.

 Threat intelligence is gathered by processing and analyzing current and potential threat data.

 The advantage of CTI is that it provides an in-depth understanding of the cyber threats that can become serious risks to the organizations’ assets and propose defense mechanisms to fight against them.
 Essentially, CTI promotes proactive cybersecurity measures for fighting cyberattacks rather than reactive cybersecurity, where security mechanisms trigger only after an incident is identified.

 (Understand the differences in vulnerabilities, threats and risk.)

 Functional importance of cyber threat intelligence

-- Enriches your organization with real information on attackers’ tactics, techniques and procedures (TTP) used for cyberattacks.
+- Enriches your organization with real information on attackers’ tactics, techniques and procedures (TTPs) used for cyberattacks.

 - Reveals hidden motives of attackers, enabling businesses to take preventive measures.
 Eventually, this intelligence helps organizations avoid financial losses and reputational damages due to data breaches.